olonok69/Udacity_Banana_Unity/README.md

 Ex.
 Rewards
 ![rewards](./images/Picture3.png)
+### Mode Compare
+run all solvers 2000 episodes and collect statistics.
+Use run.bat
+### Mode Compare_plot
+Run all solvers in mode play and collect statistics.
+Use run_play.bat
 ### Mode plot
 after runing the application in mode compare and the compare_play, where the app collect information to later in mode plot generate 5 graphs which compare the performance of the 8 solvers